redecentralize/alternative-internet/README.md

 ## Apparently Dead

+* [Airlock](https://github.com/slothbag/Airlock) A decentralized dropbox / mega upload style app.
+Uses a combination of Ethereum and IPFS to index and list content

 * [Avatar](http://avatar.ai) is a distributed "operating system for the internet" running inside the web browser.
 It allows for secure messaging (think email, social networks) and distributed data storage, employing a policy of "privacy and data security by default".
 Building its own encrypted P2P network, it does not rely upon any central authority.
 (Appears to be inactive)

 * [Cactus player](https://bitbucket.org/cactusplayer/cactusplayer/src/master/) Decentralized P2P Music Player - main site has gone, but linking to source in case someone wants to know how it worked.

+* [ClearSkies](https://github.com/jewel/clearskies) is a peer-to-peer file sync program.
+It is inspired by BitTorrent Sync, but has an open and fully-documented protocol.

 * [Cowbox](http://ideelibre.fr/cowbox/index.php/Main_Page) is a hand-held standalone server, broadcasting its own network and containing web applications for coworking.